 A the right to peaceably assemble

-B the right to free speech
+B the right to keep and bear arms

 C the protection of freedom of religion